DIY Embroidery Hoop Wreath

 Erika staining the embroidery hoop with the Annie Sloan Dark Wax

-Materials for smaller embroidery hoop.
+Materials for the smaller embroidery hoop.
 Keep it simple!

 Larger Embroidery Hoop Materials.
 I chose large peonies and more greenery.